Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: An Illustrative Example: Reanalysis of the Australian Disinvestment Trial

-Estimation results are shown in Table \ref{table:empirical}.
-For the constant intervention effect model, the estimated intervention effects are $1.56$, $1.74$, and $1.86$ days under the EXCH, NE, and DTD working correlation structure, respectively.
-All 95\% CIs exclude zero and these positive estimates indicate that removing existing weekend allied health services increased length of stay, consistent with the main finding in Haines et al.\cite{Haines2017} The choice of variance estimator substantially affects the estimated standard errors.
-Model-based standard errors are consistently smaller than those from the RVE with the MD correction; the RVE with MD correction provides the most conservative estimates.
-Moreover, as the correlation structure becomes more general from EXCH to DTD, the model-based standard errors approach those from the RVE.
-This suggests some degree of random-effects structure misspecification, particularly indicating that model-based estimates may underestimate the standard errors, especially under EXCH.
-Interestingly, for the NE and DTD structures, the RVE without correction produces smaller standard errors than the model-based estimator.
-This can occur in the absence of random intervention effects, which aligns with findings from Simulation Study IV.
-Additionally, the relatively small number of clusters ($I = 12$) also requires the MD correction to properly account for finite-sample bias, consistent with our findings in Simulation Study V. These results collectively suggest that the RVE with MD correction can be a robust choice for maintaining valid inference in practice.
+Table~\ref{table:empirical} presents the estimation results.
+We begin with the no-RI specification, the most commonly used approach in practice, and later assess the sensitivity of our conclusions to including a random intervention effect (Web Table~15).
+Under the constant intervention effect specification, the estimated effect is positive across the EXCH, NE, and DTD working correlation structures, with all 95\% CIs excluding zero for every variance estimator.
+These positive estimates indicate that removing the existing weekend allied health services increased length of hospital stay, consistent with the main finding of Haines et al.\cite{Haines2017} The choice of variance estimator substantially affects the estimated standard errors.
+Under EXCH, the model-based standard error is considerably smaller than those from the uncorrected RVE and the RVE with MD correction; this discrepancy diminishes as the working correlation structure becomes more flexible, with the model-based standard errors under NE and DTD closely approaching those from the uncorrected RVE.
+This pattern suggests some random-effects misspecification under EXCH, where the model-based estimates likely underestimate the standard errors.
+The relatively small number of clusters ($I = 12$) further necessitates the MD correction to account for finite-sample bias.
+Collectively, these results support the RVE with MD correction as a robust choice for valid inference in practice.

-When accounting for exposure-time-dependent intervention effects, all estimated time-average intervention effects increase substantially, ranging from 2.43 (EXCH) to 2.79 (DTD) days, with all 95\% CIs excluding zero.
-This finding aligns with insights in Kenny et al.,\cite{Kenny2022} which demonstrate that when the true model has an exposure-time-dependent intervention effect but the working model assumes a constant intervention effect, the magnitude of the intervention effect may be underestimated.
-Other findings regarding estimated standard errors using different variance estimators remain consistent with those obtained under the assumption of a constant intervention effect.
-The only exception is that under the NE working correlation structure, both RVEs with or without the MD correction lead to estimated standard errors that are smaller than the model-based standard error.
+When we allow the intervention effect to vary across exposure times, the estimated time-averaged effect is $2.43$, $2.58$, and $2.79$ days under the EXCH, NE, and DTD working correlation structures, respectively, again with all 95\% CIs excluding zero.
+These estimates are substantially larger than the corresponding values under the constant intervention effect specification, consistent with the findings in Kenny et al.\cite{Kenny2022} The relative performance of the variance estimators is largely unchanged from the constant intervention effect specification.